DIRKMJK/kiesraad/README.md

 # Parse EML files

 This will produce csv files for each municipality, containing results at polling station level.
 If desired, these can include votes per candidate.
+Note that you’ll first need to download the EML files from the government’s [data portal][portal].

 Example: